 Our client base will find the ability to purchase final expense life insurance in unit purchases, similar to units of thousands purchased when purchasing final expense.
-The units will be offered in cryptocurrency (bitcoin, Ethereum) whereby $5000 U.S. in death benefit will equate to whatever unit (percentage) of (btc, eth) $5000 equals.
+The units will be offered in cryptocurrency (bitcoin) whereby $5000 U.S. in death benefit will equate to whatever unit (percentage) of (btc) $5000 equals.
 The client’s cost for the purchase of life insurance will be determined by taking the (coi) current cost/premium charged by the industry leading final expense companies and undercutting their price by 10%-15%.
-By utilizing the leading carriers’ premium charts, we will be cutting out the cost of underwriting (mortality and morbidity) analysis.
-The insured will then be assigned a unit of (btc, eth), which will represent the death benefit.
+By utilizing the leading carriers’ premium charts, we will be cutting out the cost of underwriting (i.e., mortality and morbidity) analysis.
+The insured will then be assigned a unit of (btc), which will represent the death benefit.
 At the time of purchase, the client’s unit purchase will have a predetermined value; at the execution of contract (death, or surrender), the unit will have a value different from that at purchase.
 We intend to allow our clients to participate in an increasing death benefit while keeping premiums level.
-The proposed insured will then have a discounted monthly premium on a unit of life insurance that has tremendous growth upside.
+The proposed insured will then have a discounted monthly premium on a unit of life insurance that has tremendous upside growth.
 The client has liquidity after (years to be determined) without surrender fees, if the client wishes to liquidate.

-All of this is possible due to the timing of our ICO being launched in 2022, and in 2023 we will transition into an IEO where BTC specifically will be secured between $23,000- 15,8000 price point.
-Producing the final expense contracts when BTC reaches $32,000 our initial investment of 1.4 million (Projected) will ensure an acid test which will beat industry standards by at least 20 basis points.
+In 2023, we will proceed to an IEO.
+BTC will be secured between the price point of $15,800 and $25,000.
+When BTC reaches $32,000, our projected investment will be 1.4 million, thereby producing the final expense contracts and ensuring an acid test that will beat industry standards by at least 20 basis points.

 On guaranteed issue whole life policies, we intend to reduce the industry standard benefit payout period from 24-36 months down to 12 months.
 At this point, the client will leave a death benefit equal to the premiums in addition to 5% more than industry standard of 10% for a total of 15%.

+Of particular note from our CEO, a few major questions arise at this point that concern the integration of crypto and final expense benefits:

+Some investors may ask, “Well, if that’s your strategy, why don’t I just buy bitcoin and save up enough so I don’t have to worry about buying an insurance policy?”

+Our response to such doubts is similar to that which concerns the fiat insurance industry, autonomous or not.
+Many people presume an ease and convenience to save enough money to provide, upon their death, some amount of financial statement for their inheritors and loved ones.
+The necessity of a universal or term life insurance policy is that the premiums which clients make on that policy guarantee to the policyholder that, at any time within the stated policy, full payment will be made, regardless of the amount of premium that had been paid onto that policy.
+Our policies follow the same strategy, backed by our Token.
+Moreover, as an experienced insurance carrier, we understand the need to hold property with predicable appreciation values that will surpass industry standards in terms of solvency.
+In the future, we expect to position CCLC as a final expense firm that functions as a captive insurer to fiat companies.

 Additional solutions will include the reduction in the time utilized to pay out claims.
 Claims will be sent to beneficiaries in blockchain format.